-Please note, however, that these are merely suggested guidelines.
+Please note, however, these are merely suggested guidelines.
 We are looking for improvement over time, not a strict average.
-Always go for improvement.
+Always go for improvement no matter where you think you stand at any given time.
 Above all, do not put limits on yourself and your upside potential.

-Not in this course, not in other courses at Bowdoin, and not in life.
+Not in this course and not in other courses at Bowdoin and not in life.